delvin-pf/delvin-pf/README.md

 I'm a junior Python developer

-- **Courses**  :mortar_board: - I have certifications in Python with frameworks like Django, Flask and libraries like Selenium, Pandas, Kivy and many others.
+- **Courses**  :mortar_board:
+  - I have certifications in Python with frameworks like Django, Flask and libraries like Selenium, Pandas, Kivy and many others.

-- **Learning** :pencil: - Backend with Node.js
+  - Backend with Node.js

+- **Learning** :pencil: Full-Stack Development in Hiring Coders #3